Results for 'ora'

 For our physical well being.

-Ko Ari tōku pāpā.
+Ko Tame tōku pāpā.

-My father is Ari.
+My father is Tame.

 Kei te mau ia i tētahi pōtae kākāriki, i tētahi poraka kōwhai, i tētahi tarau poto me ētahi hū kikorangi hoki.